 You can copy the new link directly from the system at the time you create it, or you can select the “share” tool found by hovering your mouse over the “action” column.
 In that column you’ll also find a link to detailed statistics for your link, a link to edit your link, and a link to delete it.

-Federal guidelines require that this link-shortener only be used to link to URLs that are part of government websites (usually delaware.gov or state.de.us in our case).
+Federal guidelines require that this link shortener only be used to link to URLs that are part of government websites (usually delaware.gov).
 Citizens should be able to rely on Delaware state agencies to link only to government URLs through a shortened “dot-gov” URL.
 Web managers and PIOs should use bit.ly, or similar, non- dot-gov third-party services to shorten non-governmental URLs.
-If you want you can read the federal government “.gov” domain policy here.
+If you want you can read the federal government “.gov” domain policy here Opens in new window.